KatoIsa/FluidEditor_website_editor/Lib/Simplified_JS/CheatSheet.md

  -->

 # How to use Simplify.js? and how it works?
-Imagine of simplify.js as a big object that has functions for properties, each fucntion has its own task, more like shortening thie javascript syntax.
+Imagine simplify.js as a big object that has functions for properties, each fucntion has its own task, more like shortening thie javascript syntax.

 What is simplify.js? | how it came to be?